drpetersonfernandes/SimpleZipDrive/ReadMe.md

 *   **Read-Only:** This is a read-only filesystem.
 You cannot write, delete, or modify files within the mounted ZIP.
 *   **Memory Usage:**
     *   The source ZIP file itself is always streamed from disk, minimizing initial RAM usage for the archive.
     *   Individual files *inside* the ZIP are fully decompressed and cached into memory when an application (like an emulator) opens them for reading.
 This is done to provide fast random access.
+    *   Files larger than 512MB are extracted to temporary disk files instead of being cached in memory.
-If many large files are opened simultaneously by the accessing application, the `SimpleZipDrive.exe` process could consume significant RAM.
+    *   If many large files are opened simultaneously by the accessing application, the `SimpleZipDrive.exe` process could consume significant RAM.
 Memory for a cached file is released when the accessing application closes its handle to that file.
+*   **Temporary Files:** Temporary files are created in `%TEMP%\SimpleZipDrive` for large file caching and are automatically cleaned up on unmount.
 *   **Dokan Driver:** Ensure the Dokan driver is correctly installed and running.
 If you have issues, reinstalling Dokan might help.
-*   **Error Handling:** The application includes basic error handling and logging to the console.
+*   **Error Handling:** The application includes comprehensive error handling with local logging to `error.log` and `critical_error.log` files in the application directory, as well as remote error reporting.
 If a mount fails (either via command-line or drag-and-drop), the console window will remain open with error details.
 For more detailed Dokan-level debugging, you can uncomment the `DokanOptions.DebugMode` and `DokanOptions.StderrOutput` lines in `Program.cs` and use a tool like DebugView (DbgView.exe from Sysinternals) to capture kernel messages.
+*   **Automatic Updates:** The application will automatically check for updates on startup and prompt you to visit the GitHub releases page if a newer version is available.

 ## Troubleshooting